Adroiti/docs-for-code-review-tools/RuboCop/Style-TernaryParentheses.md

 ## Description

-This cop checks for the presence of parentheses around ternary conditions.
+This rule checks for the presence of parentheses around ternary conditions.
 It is configurable to enforce inclusion or omission of parentheses using `EnforcedStyle`.
 Omission is only enforced when removing the parentheses won't cause a different behavior.

-### Example
+## Examples

 ```ruby
 EnforcedStyle: require_no_parentheses (default)